yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/Apps-Load-in-CCS.rst

 Step 1: Software Downloads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* A Linux host system configured in accordance with the `Processor SDK Linux Getting Started Guide <http://software-dl.ti.com/processor-sdk-linux/esd/docs/latest/linux/Overview_Getting_Started_Guide.html>`__, with the latest Processor Software Development Kit (PSDK) and Code Composer Studios (CCS) installed.
+* A Linux host system configured in accordance with the :ref:`Processor SDK Linux Getting Started Guide <overview-getting-started>`, with the latest Processor Software Development Kit (PSDK) and Code Composer Studios (CCS) installed.
 Please refer to the release notes.
 This document was written using Ubuntu 18.04, Processor SDK Linux 06.03, and CCS 10.0.

 Step 2: Testing Hardware Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^